 FOR ANY INQUIRIES OR QUESTIONS

-Academic Advisor - School of Arts and Sciences
+Academic Advisor and Student Support Coordinator - School of Arts & Sciences

 Noha El-Khatib began her career as counselor in both primary and high school where she focused on college guidance for high schoolers.
 In addition to this, she also worked as a writer, magazine editor, and has a corporate background in social media content development and management, with extensive experience working with clients on their digital marketing.
 She is trained in Mental Health First Aid for adolescents and adults and has a passion for psychology, reading, photography, and music.
-She holds a BA in Psychology, a Graduate Diploma in Education Management, and is currently completing her MSc in Psychology from the University of Liverpool.
-She is the academic advisor for students majoring in Psychology as well as International Studies.
+She holds a BA in Psychology, a Graduate Diploma in Education Management, and an MSc in Psychology from the University of Liverpool.
+She is the Academic Advisor for the School of Arts and Sciences, for students majoring in International Studies and Psychology.

 Call: +971 4 318 3581